GRDSN 142, Print Production

 Grading/Evaluation PolicyYour final grade is compromised of quizzes, midterm and final examinations.
 While exercises don't impact your grade the MUST be submitted in order to receive a final grade.
 Failure to not submit WILL result in the failure of the class.

 Each week there will be a homework exercise.
 Exercises are graded as "complete" or "incomplete" basis.
-All homework exercises need to be completed in order to receive a final grade.
+ALL exercises are to be completed by the end of the course.
+For each missing exercise your final grade will be lowered by one letter.

 Quizzes - 50 pts.